 The property of those individuals who pass after residing in an assisted living facility, nursing home, or hospital may be subject to hospital liens in Georgia.
 If no action is required to plan for a recipient’s house, that house will be subject to Georgia Medicaid Estate Recovery.
 This means that the state will put a lien on the home to recoup the expenses invested in the recipient while in a nursing home or hospital.

-The state will certainly not, however, placed a lien on the residence if a partner (or a disabled/blind youngster, a kid under age 21, or a brother or sister with an equity claim in the house) stays in the house.
-After the family member moves out, however, the state may try to collect.
+The state will certainly not, however, place a lien on the residence if a partner (or a disabled/blind child, a child under age 21, or a brother or sister with an equity claim in the house) stays in the house.
+After the family member moves out, however, the state may try to collect the property.

-After a lien is placed on the home, the state does not compel an individual to market your home; it simply does not have a free and clear title.
-The debt to the state would need to be paid prior to your home being sold.
+After a lien is placed on the home, the state does not compel an individual to market their home; it simply does not have a free and clear title.
+The debt to the state would need to be paid prior to the home being sold.
 This complex scenario is best explained by an experienced attorney.